cyrilgodart/CacheIntervals/README.rst

 Usage
 ============

-Similarly to many caching library, CacheIntervals provides memoization through a decorator mechanism.
+Similarly to many caching libraries, ``CacheIntervals`` provides memoization through a decorator mechanism.
 The constructor of the memoization must specify:
     - the positon arguments that are intervals to be lazy evaluated.
     - the key word arguments that are intervales to be lazy evaluated.